 Identities of products were not disclosed to laboratories performing the testing.

-- Contain 100% and not more than 135% of the claimed amount of total astaxanthin esters including the monoester and diester form of 13-cis-astaxanthin, 9-cis-astaxanthin and all-trans-astaxanthin.
+- Contain 100% and not more than 135% of the claimed amount of total astaxanthin including the monoester and diester and free form of 13-cis-astaxanthin, 9-cis-astaxanthin and all-trans-astaxanthin.
 Extracts are expected to contain a minimum of 5% total astaxanthin esters.
 The minimum will be applied if there is no claimed amount of astaxanthin on the product supplement facts panel.

 - Heavy Metals: Products containing whole herbs and/or more than 250 mg of minerals per daily dose must not exceed the following limits: